merely-useful/template/_en/intro.md

     -   The first element in an exercise should be a level-3 heading.
     -   Inside the `section`, `<aside markdown="1">` and `</aside>` demarcate the solution.

--   To add code fragments,
-    put the source in `src/slug/long_name.ext`.
-    Include it in a left-justified, triple-backquoted code block.
+-   To add code fragments, put the source in `src/slug/long_name.ext` and include it in a left-justified, triple-backquoted code block.
     Fenced code blocks *must* have a language type.
     -   `html` for HTML
     -   `js` for JavaScript and JSON